-

 Grafana metrics

 You can use Grafana boards to monitor the accelerator and vLLM performance metrics.
-The datasource
+The datasource, instance and gpu are variables defined inside the board.

 Accelerator metrics